The Think North East initial teacher training programme is open to both recent graduates and career-changers.

 No, we do not offer salaried placements.
 However, funding may be available to you.
 For up to date information about funding options please visit this Get Into Teaching page.

-School Direct is a school-led route into initial teacher training (ITT), delivered through partnership between a lead school, other partner schools, and an accredited teacher training provider.
+The Think North East programme is a school-led route into initial teacher training (ITT), delivered through partnership between a lead school, other partner schools, and an accredited teacher training provider.
 This route enables teacher trainees to apply directly to their preferred placement school, allowing them to become a member of their placement school community from the outset.

 Yes, although this varies by subject.
 Courses close once filled and so we recommend applying early.